ls1intum/Artemis/docs/user/plagiarism-check.rst

 1. Open the notified plagiarism confirmed case via: Course Overview → Course → Exercise → Plagiarism Case.
  |student-plagiarism-case-navigation|

-2. Reply the message of the instructor.
+2. Reply to the message of the instructor.
 3. Wait for the final verdict.

 .. |plagiarism-actions1| image:: plagiarism-check/actions/plagiarism-actions1.png